guitarvydas/onward/helloworld0d/doc/dpls.md

 connections, recursively, until no messages remain in any input queues.

-*It is possible to invoke already-written library code written in some other host language using the active flag - see the code repo for more details.*
+*It is possible to invoke already-written library code written in some other host language using an activity indicator - see the code repo for more details.*

-Containers must consume only one input message at a time while waiting for all children to reach quiescence\[ceptre\].
+Containers must consume only one input message at a time while waiting for all children to reach quiescence.

 \...